RaminKurkeice/Software-Project/index.md

 ## App Data Display
 ----------------------
 Data Display app is created.
+Countdown timer is created.
+PowerHistory Activity is created.
+LuxHistory Activity is created.
 This displays the data collected in power and lux from the solar panels in realtime every 30mins.

 #### How to Access Data Display